dumux/dumux/examples/2pinfiltration/README.md

 ```cpp
         initIndicator.calculate(x);
 ```
-we mark the elements that were adapted
+and then we mark the elements that were adapted.
 ```cpp
         bool wasAdapted = false;
         if (markElements(gridManager.grid(), initIndicator))